ThinkDataEd/student/docs/unit1/lesson13.md

     and there are 33 columns, or 33 variables.
 This information is also visible in the preview pane.***</span>

 11. You can also access the number of observations of a specific variable.
-Type the following command to get the number of observations for seat belt wearers:

-    100. **>tally(~seat_belt, data = cdc)**
+    100. Type the following command to get the number of observations for seat belt wearers: **>tally(~seat_belt, data = cdc)**

     100. <strong style="color: red;"> What do you notice?
 Describe the output. </strong>

     <span style="color:grey">***Notice that six categories are
     displayed.
 Each category shows the number of observations contained in it.
-E.g,.
-    “Never” has 326 observations, meaning 326 teens reported never wearing their seat belt as a passenger in a motor vehicle. &lt;NA> = Not Available, represents teens that did not provide information about their seat belt habits.***</span>
+For example, “Never” has 326 observations, meaning 326 teens reported never wearing their seat belt as a passenger in a motor vehicle. &lt;NA> = Not Available, represents teens that did not provide information about their seat belt habits.***</span>

 12. Now change the variable to height:

-    100. **>tally(~height, data = cdc)**
+    100. Type the following command: **>tally(~height, data = cdc)**

     100. <strong style="color: red;"> What do you notice?
 Describe the output. </strong> <span style="color:grey">***The levels are missing.
 It happened because the variable height contains numbers, not categories.***</span>

-13. Let’s take a closer look at the variables seat_belt and height.
+13. Let’s take a closer look at the variables <strong style="color: purple;">seat belt</strong> and <strong style="color: purple;">height</strong>.
 Maximize the console.
 Brainstorm the following question:

     <strong style="color: red;"> What is the difference between the data from the variables seat_belt and height?</strong>

-14. To Summarize: In data science, the variable seat_belt is what we call a **categorical variable**, and the variable height is what we call a **numerical variable**.
+14. To summarize: In data science, the variable <strong style="color: purple;">seat belt</strong> is what we call a **categorical variable**, and the variable <strong style="color: purple;">height</strong> is what we call a **numerical variable**.

-15. Let’s look at the other variables in this data set. <strong style="color: red;"> Categorize each variable as categorical or numerical: </strong>
+15. Let’s look at the other variables in this data set.

+    <strong style="color: red;"> Categorize each variable as categorical
+or numerical: </strong>

     100. <strong style="color: red;"> eat_fruit </strong>